imlakshay08/imlakshay08/README.md

 <p>

-I’m a Full-Stack Developer currently working at Inquisitor InfoSoft Pvt.
-Ltd., building custom ERP systems using Ruby on Rails.
+👋 Hey there!
+I'm a Full-Stack Developer passionate about crafting meaningful, scalable software solutions using Ruby on Rails and modern web technologies.

-Focused on mastering full-stack development and actively contributing to open-source projects.
+💻 Focused on mastering full-stack development and building robust, real-world applications that solve actual problems.

-Open to collaboration on meaningful software projects, tools, and ideas that solve real-world problems.
+🛠️ Always open to collaborating on impactful software projects, developer tools, or open-source initiatives.

-Tech enthusiast, curious learner, and a big believer in the power of clean, maintainable code.
+🧠 Tech enthusiast, lifelong learner, and a strong believer in writing clean, maintainable, and well-documented code.

-Constantly exploring deeper concepts in web development, software engineering, and the broader computer science domain.
+🌱 Currently diving deeper into web development, software architecture, and computer science fundamentals.

-Let’s connect and build something great—together
+Let’s connect, collaborate, and build something awesome together!

 Find out more about me & feel free to connect with me here :